Web Accessibility for the Fitness industry (Guest Post)

 0 Comments

-Now that the holidays are over and we are into the new year, many people are looking for ways to turn over a new leaf in terms of personal health.
-Many people may consider a gym membership for a healthier start to the new year.
-In this spirit, I recently visited the websites of a few of the most popular gyms in my area.
-Some were national chains, while others were small businesses.
+Now that the holidays are over and we are into the new year, many people may consider a gym membership for a healthier start to the new year.
+Gym and fitness center websites are among the many businesses doing great things regarding digital accessibility.

 Web Accessibility Examples on Fitness Websites: Issues with images